Name: Greg Horvitz

 Hometown: Minneapolis, Minnesota

 Functionality, simplicity, versatility, quality – take your pick, when it comes to a Midwestern Gentleman these are often the guidelines for any purchase.
 From whiskey to power tools, coffee mugs to daypacks, our purchases are a reflection of who we are.
 There are companies that pride themselves in a single category, then there is Fisher + Baker out of Minneapolis who give you it all and more with their line of menswear to “Outfit the Everyday.”

 Behind this line of clothing is Greg Horvitz who has developed a line of menswear built on functionality and modesty.
 A Midwestern Gentleman takes pride in his ability to transition from board meetings to bonfires with ease, and often in the same day.
-What Greg has been able to do with Fisher + Baker is produce clothing that closes that gap.
-“Made for the office, trail or den” is more than just a tagline, their line of products bring together functionality, simplicity, versatility and quality that nurture how a Midwestern Gentleman lives his life.
+What Greg has been able to do with Fisher + Baker is producing clothing that closes that gap.
+“Made for the office, trail or den” is more than just a tagline, their line of products brings together functionality, simplicity, versatility, and quality that nurture how a Midwestern Gentleman lives his life.

 We took some time to talk with Greg who reflects on his work, family and the Midwest.
 Pour yourself a Kickapoo, settle in and let’s get to it.

 MWG: Greg, how do you respond when people ask, “what do you do?”